-Children are taught to understand and manage risk through our PSHE education and sex and relationships lessons and through all aspects of school life.
+Children are taught to understand and manage risk through our Personal, Social and Health Education (PSHE), relationships and sex education lessons as well as through all aspects of school life.

 The school is committed to ensuring that children are aware of behaviour towards them that is not acceptable and how they can keep themselves safe.
 All children know that we have senior members of staff with responsibility for child protection and they are made aware of whom these persons are.
 We inform children of whom they might talk to, both in and out of school, their right to be listened to and heard and what steps can be taken to protect them from harm.